someonesdad1/rjn/README.md

 repository to store all my source documents and bitmaps.
 Then, when I created new content, the PDFs would be updated and an automated tool would copy the updated PDFs to this PDF repository.
-You'd check the new files in and users would be able to see all the versions of the PDFs you've created with no version naming in the file, which is an error-prone way of keeping track of things.
+You'd check the new files in and users would be able to see all the versions of the PDFs you've created.

-It remains to be seen whether github will continue to allow a person to create free repositories like this that can consume 100 MB of space (that's what your files currently use on my computer).
-In other words, for large enough storage requirements, they may charge a fee for storage.
-The page https://github.com/pricing shows on 30 Sep 2023 that a public repository can use up to 500 MB of space -- and that may be enough.
-You could get 2 GB for $50/year.
+github allows free projects to keep up to 500 MB of stuff.
+If your stuff needs more space, $50/year gits 2 GB of space.

+My guess is that you won't want to put all your source code stuff in the online git repository -- only the resultant PDF files (or bitmaps, etc.) need to be put there.
+Then 500 MB likely would be enough to store all your PDF stuff for public consumption.
+You'd maintain the source code files on your computer in a big git repository, but it wouldn't need to be backed up in the cloud.